SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Semantic Graph-Guided Loop Closing

-Based on the semantic graph, we design the distinctive instance node descriptor for each node, which is utilized for the subsequent robust node matching.
-We first encode the local relationships of nodes, which can be captured by edges connected to themselves.
-So we categorize and quantify all edges connected to each node, thereby constructing a histogram-based descriptor.
-Specifically, for a node $\mathbf{v} \in \mathcal{V}$, we categorize all connected edges into different intervals based on their labels and lengths, and count the occurrences within each interval to generate the descriptor $\mathbf{f}_l$.
+Based on the semantic graph, we design instance node descriptors for the subsequent robust node matching.
+We first encode the local relationships of nodes by using connected edges.
+These edges are categorized and quantified to construct a histogram-based descriptor. \difffirst{Specifically, for a node $\mathbf{v} \in \mathcal{V}$, we categorize all connected edges into different intervals based on their labels and lengths, and count the occurrences within each interval with length $d_i$ to generate the descriptor $\mathbf{f}_l$.}

-Due to the $\mathbf{f}_l$ only capturing the local typologies within the node neighborhood, it does not account for each node's global properties, such as their global centrality.
+Since $\mathbf{f}_l$ only captures the local typologies within the node neighborhood, it does not contain node global properties, such as their global centrality.
 To enhance the distinctiveness of the descriptor for robust node matching, we employ eigenvalue decomposition on the graph adjacency matrix $\mathbf{A}$, yielding $\mathbf{A} = \mathbf{Q}\b\Lambda\mathbf{Q}^{\text{T}}$.
 The eigenvalues in $\text{diag}(\b\Lambda) = {\lambda_1, \ldots, \lambda_n}$ are arranged in descending order.
 The $i$-th row of $\mathbf{Q}$ represents the $i$-th instance node embeddings, which capture the node's global properties in the graph~\cite{Nikolentzos2017aaai}.
 Therefore, we use the each row of $\mathbf{Q}$ as part of the instance node descriptor.
 Considering that the dimensions of the matrix $\mathbf{Q}$ generated by each graph are different, and to unify dimensions of the descriptor, we encode each node using the first $k$ columns of $\mathbf{Q}$, i.e., the eigenvectors corresponding to the largest $k$ eigenvalues, thereby generating a row vector $\mathbf{f}_g \in \RR^k$ for each node.
 Note that the signs of eigenvectors are arbitrary, hence we use their absolute values.
 Finally, by concatenating $\mathbf{f}_l$, $\mathbf{f}_g$, we obtain each instance node's descriptor $\mathbf{f} \in \RR^D$ in the graph.